grafana/agent/docs/sources/static/set-up/install-agent-docker.md

 ---
-title: Run Grafana Agent on Docker
+title: Run static mode on Docker
 weight: 110
 aliases:
 - ../../set-up/install-agent-docker/
 ---

-## Run Grafana Agent on Docker
+## Run static mode on Docker

 Install Grafana Agent and get it up and running on Docker.